Aujasvi-Moudgil/Forecasting-Mobile-Network-Traffic/README.md

 ## Dataset

 The dataset reports lines in the format above for 10,000 areas (organized in a regular grid) during a continued period of two months.
-A preliminary description of the data is provided in a paper published in Scientific Data by Barlacchi et al. [Link] (https://www.nature.com/articles/sdata201555).
+A preliminary description of the data is provided in a paper published in Scientific Data by Barlacchi et al. [Link](https://www.nature.com/articles/sdata201555).
 While the paper presents the many datasets that were made available for the other challenges, only two are relevant to the above mentioned tasks:

 - The Telecommunication activity dataset for the city of Milan (i.e., data citation 5 in the paper), which contains mobile network traffic